vishalkadu/my2ndcar/README.md

 Thus, the Decision tree regression algorithm gave us the best accuracy and score on the training dataset in comparison with other algorithms.

+## Usage

+1. Docker:

+Clone this repository,

+build docker image from from Dockerfile in the main directory.

+$docker build -t my2ndcar .

+then run

+$docker run -p 5000:5000 -it --name My2ndCar my2ndcar

+2. System:

+Clone this repository,

+then install requirements

+$pip install -r requirements.txt

+to run

+$python3 app.py

+make sure you are in main directory.

 ## Application Preview

 ![image](https://user-images.githubusercontent.com/86619476/157186601-7f0db898-06ad-4a93-9fc6-a8ccf5d3b81f.png)

+### Thank You!